Minuscule 240: Description

-It contains tables of κεφαλαια (tables of contents) before each Gospel.
-The biblical text is surrounded by a commentary of Euthymius Zigabenus.
+It contains table of contents (known as κεφαλαια / kephalaia) before each Gospel.
+The biblical text is accompanied by a commentary of Euthymius Zigabenus, with the commentary being interspersed with the biblical text.
 The biblical text written in red, the text of a commentary in black ink.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V.

-It was not examined by the Claremont Profile Method.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+It was not examined by the Claremont Profile Method (a specific analysis of textual data).

 History

-Formerly the manuscript was held in the monastery Philotheus at Athos peninsula, then in the Dionysius monastery.
-It was brought from the Athos to Moscow, by the monk Arsenius, on the suggestion of the Patriarch Nikon, in the reign of Alexei Mikhailovich Romanov (1645-1676).
-The manuscript was collated by C. F. Matthaei.
+The earliest history of the manuscript is unknown.
+It was formerly held in the monastery of Philotheus at Mount Athos, then in the Dionysius monastery.
+During the reign of Alexei Mikhailovich Romanov (1645-1676), the monk Arsenius brought it from Athos to Moscow, on the suggestion of the Patriarch Nikon.
+The manuscript was collated by palaeographer and philologist Christian F. Matthaei.

-The manuscript is currently housed at the State Historical Museum (V. 87, S. 48) at Moscow.
+It is currently dated by the INTF to the 12th century.
+It is presently housed at the State Historical Museum (shelf number V. 87, S. 48) at Moscow.